A production of Possible World, 2014

 Do you have deaf relatives?

-Yes, on the mothers's side my grandparents are deaf.
+Yes, my grandpareents on my mother''s side are deaf.
 My father comes from a hearing family.

 Was your mother sterilised?